apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**The Teamsters president teases the union's 2024 endorsement**
+**Eternal Day and Night: Webb’s Journey To Understand a Distant World’s Bizarre Atmosphere**

-You can read more about it [here](https://www.politico.com/live-updates/2024/07/16/rnc-live-updates-coverage/teamsters-endorsement-watch-00168684).
+You can read more about it [here](https://scitechdaily.com/eternal-day-and-night-webbs-journey-to-understand-a-distant-worlds-bizarre-atmosphere/).

 ## Requirements
 - Python 3.8